International Travel and COVID-19

 All vehicles must have:

-- high-visibility vests (to be carried in the passenger compartment, not the trunk) for the driver and any passenger who leaves the vehicle in case of breakdown
+- high-visibility vests (to be carried in the passenger compartment, not in the trunk) for the driver and any passenger who leaves the vehicle in case of breakdown

-- a European car incident report form
+- an European car incident report form

 - a spare bulb set

-- first aid kit
+- a first aid kit

 - a warning triangle